...

 Encryption converts the data on a device into an unreadable format.
 Without the correct decryption key, the files are useless to anyone who accesses them without authorization.
 For dental workstations running Windows, BitLocker is the standard encryption tool.
 It encrypts the entire hard drive and requires authentication to access the data.

 Encryption is particularly important for any device that could be physically removed from the office.
 Laptops, external hard drives used for backups, and USB drives that contain patient data all need encryption.
-For devices that are not encrypted, a theft or loss event is automatically a reportable HIPAA breach because the data is accessible.

 Unique User Logins

 HIPAA requires unique user identification, meaning every staff member must have their own username and password.
 Shared logins, where multiple staff members use the same credentials, violate this requirement and make audit trails impossible.
 When patient records are accessed, HIPAA requires being able to identify who accessed them and when.
-Shared logins make that identification impossible.

 Setting up individual user accounts for every staff member is a basic Active Directory configuration that your IT provider handles.
 Each account should have access only to the systems and data relevant to that staff member’s role.